Welcome to Dead House: Reception

 Welcome to Dead House had sold over a million copies by 1996.
 It demonstrated many themes common to horror books for children this age, including having their experiences discounted by adults.
 The title was known as being grittier and less goofy than most other books in the Goosebumps series, which led to it being frequently challenged by parents, religious groups and school boards since its publication.
 Unlike the other books in the series, Welcome to Dead House featured major supporting characters being killed, a deceased domestic pet, a plastics factory accident, and mentions of blood and gore.

-Welcome to Dead House has been translated into numerous languages, its most popular non-English edition being La Maison des morts, a French version of the book released through publisher Bayard Poche.

-The 1997 television adaptation of Welcome to Dead House was listed as the favourite movie of character Glyn Palermo in the Canadian young adult horror novella The Beaches, where Glyn dresses as Welcome to Dead House character Karen from the television adaptation on the front cover of the novella.
 Welcome to Dead House was also a book owned by Oskar in the Swedish horror novel Let the Right One In, as part of a series of Goosebumps books he had purchased from the home of a seller who was unaware of how much money the translated editions of Goosebumps books were worth.
-Stray Dogs, a horror comic book series by My Little Pony: Friendship Is Magic artist Tony Fleecs, featured a limited edition front cover design in a parody of Jacobus's cover art, with the title written as "Welcome to Dog House".
+Stray Dogs, a horror comic book series by My Little Pony: Friendship Is Magic artist Tony Fleecs, featured a limited edition front cover design in a homage of Jacobus's cover art, with the title written as "Welcome to Dog House".
 The comic was designed to look like a Goosebumps book, and featured the same original pink-and-purple colour motif as the original print of Welcome to Dead House had.
-Release was limited to 750 copies in print, most of which were quickly bought up by eBay vendors and resold for a more expensive price.